Optimizing Regular Expressions via Rewrite-Guided Synthesis: Introduction (3 pages)

-In 1986, \citet{DBLP:journals/computer/Brooks87} identified several technological areas unlikely to result in a ``silver bullet'' in terms of increased programmer productivity and software quality.
+Expression optimization is a type of \textit{program synthesis} problem---we must automatically construct a program (expression) that satisfies some specification (e.g., minimal cost, and equality to the input expression).
+In the mid-Eighties, \citet{DBLP:journals/computer/Brooks87} famously identified several technological areas unlikely to result in a ``silver bullet'' in terms of increased programmer productivity and software quality, and program synthesis appeared in the list.
 Since then, significant strides have been made in some of these areas, perhaps most notably, data-centric advances in machine learning which have enabled software to perform a variety of complex tasks, including winning chess matches against professionals, driving cars, and landing rockets.
-Overall, progress in the area of \textit{program synthesis}---automatically constructing computer programs that satisfy a high-level specification--- has seen more moderate gains.
+Overall, progress in the area of program synthesis has seen more moderate gains.
 One notable approach is \textit{syntax-guided synthesis} (SyGuS) \cite{DBLP:series/natosec/AlurBDF0JKMMRSSSSTU15}, which has leveraged domain-specific languages (DSLs) and exploited fast solvers (e.g., SAT and SMT \cite{DBLP:journals/jacm/NieuwenhuisOT06}) to produce synthesizers usable in areas such as distributed systems \cite{DBLP:conf/pldi/UdupaRDMMA13}, robotics \cite{DBLP:journals/corr/ChasinsN16}, biochemical modeling \cite{DBLP:conf/cav/CardelliCFKLPW17}, networking \cite{DBLP:conf/cav/McClurgHC17}, and many more.
 Conceptually, SyGuS performs a search over the space of all program expressions, checking at each step if the expression satisfies the specification.
 Although various techniques have been devised to make this search more efficient, many of the ``big ideas'' that have allowed advancement elsewhere (big data, novel hardware processing units, massive parallelization) have proven more difficult to utilize in this type of syntax-guided search.